dezamora98/CSDTK42/README.md

 # A9G_SDK Project

 This repository contains an enhanced SDK for the AiThinker A9G development board.
 The main feature is the inclusion of `A9GTools`, a command-line interface tool that simplifies project creation and management.
-Currently, `A9GTools` is only available for Windows.
+Currently, `A9GTools` is only available for Windows yet.

 [![Video demonstration](https://img.youtube.com/vi/G1WOhVJ2Qkk/0.jpg)](https://www.youtube.com/watch?v=G1WOhVJ2Qkk)